Author: Arleigh Trainor, MD USD Sanford School of Medicine

 Head CT or Lumbar Puncture may be obtained to rule out CNS abnormalities in patients with altered mental status.

 EKG typically demonstrates sinus tachycardia with nonspecific ST-T wave changes.
-Conduction abnormalities may be present (RBBB or prolonged QT).
+Conduction abnormalities may be present such as a right bundle branch block (RBBB) or prolonged QT-interval.

 How do I make the diagnosis?